Need fresh thinking?

 During the first part of the year, I would create a multi-channel advertising campaign that focuses SOLELY on establishing an emotional connection with potential customers.
 Even though our health plan has a vast array of competitive features, I wouldn’t mention them.
 This is not the time to tell people that we have the most doctors, that we don’t require pre-authorization or that our premiums are the lowest in the industry.

-Instead, I’d direct my agency to create a campaign that evokes strong emotional responses.
-A father tosses a football to his handicapped daughter.
-A student, speaking at her high school graduation, smiles at her wheelchair-bound grandmother in the front row.
+Instead, I’d direct my advertisng agency to create a campaign built on patient stories which evoke strong emotional responses.
+A father tosses a football to his differently abled daughter.
+A student, speaking at her high school graduation, smiles at her grandmother beaming back from her wheelchair in the front row.
 A sea of naked babies all hold hands.
 In these ads, the only brand connection might be the company’s logo that appears at the end.

 We’re five months away from open enrollment.
 It’s too early to mention why we’re better than our competitors, but we can take baby steps in that direction.

 If we did our job during the first few months of the year, we’ve already softened up the market with a campaign that worked exclusively on emotions.
 Potential customers like us.
-They’ve shared some ads.
+They’ve shared some ads on social media.

 Now, we can layer in a campaign that stays with an emotional appeal, but also communicates a few of our main benefits.
 A doctor says to her patient, “I’ve been seeing you for 20 years and you’ve never looked better,” with an ending voice-over that says, “With our insurance plan, you never have to switch doctors.”

-Our market has been hearing from us for a while, first with a campaign that made them love us, then with spots that started to mildly communicate some of our core benefits.
+Our target market has been hearing from us for a while, first with a campaign that made our audience love us, then with spots that started to mildly communicate some of our core benefits.
 Now, let’s go in for the kill.

 This is the critical time.
 We need people to choose us and sign up.
 This third stage of the campaign won’t be shy about presenting our features and benefits.
 We might even have some words in our ads that set us apart from our competitors: